AlexGalays/abyssa-js/README.md

 <a name="api-router"></a>
 ## Router

+### configure (options: Object): Router
+Configure the router before its initialization.
+The available options are:
+- enableLogs: Whether (debug and error) console logs should be enabled.
+Defaults to false.
+- interceptAnchorClicks: Whether anchor clicks should be intercepted and trigger a state change.
+Defaults to true.
+- notFound: The State to enter when no state matching the current path query or name could be found.
+Defaults to null.

 ### init (initState: String): Router
 Initialize and freeze the router (states can not be updated or added afterwards).
 The router will immediately initiate a transition to, in order of priority: